top of page

 Cedar Park, one of the most battle-tested teams in Texas, enters with momentum after coming up short last year.
 The Timberwolves bring a physical front row and a serving game that can quickly disrupt opposing offenses.
 Their height gives them match-up advantages, particularly at the pins.

 But they face one of the state’s winningest teams: Argyle (38–3).
 Argyle has dominated all season with a disciplined, methodical approach.
-Their offense is patient but explosive, and their back-row consistency allows them to run system even under heavy pressure.
+Their offense is patient but explosive, and their back-row consistency allows them to run their system even under heavy pressure.
 With only three losses all year, Argyle plays like a team expecting to win—not hoping to.

 Personal Pick: Cedar Park